microsoft/dstoolkit-forecasting/README.md

 3. Standard Deviation of Inter-demand Interval (SDDI) ​

 Based on their values, it is possible to identify intermittent time series as:
-- intermittent
+  - spikes
   - lumpy
   - erratic
   - unforecastable in terms of time volatility
   - unforecastable in terms of quantity volatility
+  - constant
+  - constant at zero
   - regular time series ​

 ![Alt text](Docs/Images/intermittent_TS.png?raw=true "Intermittent time series")

+##### Intermittent indicators parameters
+Intermittent indicators parameters vary depending on the type of time series (i.e. data generation process of the time series) such as energy consumption in KWh or insurance claims in USD, therefore intermittent indicators must be set every time depending on the type of time series and their validation is done looking at time series charts resuling from the profiling Notebook.

+Intermittent indicators are the following:
+  - **thres_cv2_constant** defines the threshold value to set constant time series with respect to a constant at zero time series
+  - **thres_cv2** defines the threshold value between low CV2 and high CV2
+  - **thres_adi** defines the threshold value between low ADI and high ADI
+  - **thres_sddi** defines the threshold value between low SDDI and high SDDI
+  - **min_time_cons** defines the threshold value of minimum time between two demand entries (on with respect to off demand)

+Parameters for electricity consumption in KWh/hourly data:
+  - thres_cv2_constant = 0.06
+  - thres_cv2 = 2
+  - thres_adi = 3
+  - thres_sddi = 6.2
+  - min_time_cons = 2

+Parameters for insurance claims in USD/daily data:
+  - thres_cv2_constant = 0.01
+  - thres_cv2 = 0.2
+  - thres_adi = 1.2
+  - thres_sddi = 6.2
+  - min_time_cons = 20

+### References on intermittent time series: ​
+Lancaster Centre For Marketing Analytics and Forecasting ​(https://www.lancaster.ac.uk/lums/research/areas-of-expertise/centre-for-marketing-analytics-and-forecasting/)

+Methods for Intermittent Demand Forecasting​ (https://www.lancaster.ac.uk/pg/waller/pdfs/Intermittent_Demand_Forecasting.pdf)

 #### Methods to forecast intermittent time series (not yet implemented in this accelerator):​
+##### Constant
+- Moving average
+##### Constant at zero
+- Moving average or actual zero value
+##### Unforecastable time and unforecastable quantity
+- Do not use a statistical model, it is better to develop a deterministic model (i.e. based on if/then rules)
+##### Intermittent, lumpy, erratic
 - Croston’s method​
 - Adjusted Croston methods ​
 - Model-based forecasting methods
   - ARMA models​
   - DARMA models -> Discrete ARMA​
   - INARMA models -> Integer-valued ARMA (INARMA)​
-- Alternative methods
-  - Boostrapping​
-  - Temporal aggregation​

 ### Clustering profiles​
   - Clustering regular time series using K-Means flat